zak-moody/zak-moody.github.io/index.md

 ---
 layout: home
+title: "Home"
 ---

-## Welcome

 This is where I share my thoughts, ideas, and coding explorations.

 My aim is to document interesting problems I encounter and solutions I discover along the way.